dngulin/PlainBuffers/README.md

 For example, see a sample [schema](PlainBuffers.Tests/Generated/Schema.pbs) and related [generated code](PlainBuffers.Tests/Generated/Schema.cs).

-Currently project is at an early development stage and supports code generation for the C# language only.
+Currently project supports code generation only for the C# language.

 ## Schema Syntax